 Symposium Pulls Back Curtain on Mueller Probe & Other Front-Page Criminal Justice Stories

-L.A.
-County Public Defender Ricardo Garcia.
 U.S. Attorney Nicola Hanna.
-L.A.
-County District Attorney Jackie Lacey.
 Federal Public Defender Hilary Potashner.
-Robert S. Mueller confidante Steven Zipperstein.
-On April 12, 2019 Loyola Law School, Los Angeles students spent the day with them and a dozen other judges, prosecutors, defense attorneys and scholars during Loyola’s 13th-annual Fidler Institute on Criminal Justice.
+Robert S. Mueller special counsel Steven Zipperstein.
+Los Angeles Superior Court Judge Ronald S. Coen.
+On April 12, 2019 Loyola Law School, Los Angeles students spent the day with them and dozens of other judges, prosecutors, defense attorneys and scholars during Loyola’s 13th-annual Fidler Institute on Criminal Justice.

 The symposium explored the Russia investigation, sentencing and related reform initiatives, the art and science of jury selection, how courts address issues of mental health, and the unique challenges of investigating the dark web.
 The day was capped by a judges’ reception and the presentation of the Fidler Awards.
 For Loyola students interested in careers in criminal justice, it truly was a noteworthy event.